Woven Chronicle, 2022

 132 x 329 x 12 in.
 I 335 x 836 x 30 cm.

-Woven Chronicle is a group of works that Kallat has been realising since 2011 with diverse content.
-The wall installation that she conceived expressly for the exhibition at the Kunstmuseum Thun illustrates the impact of humans on the environment using a colour code showing the carbon footprint of each country.
-The ecological footprint is determined here by how much land and water area a population requires to produce the resources it consumes, and by how quickly the waste generated in the process can be broken down to produce new resources.
-When a population’s ecological footprint exceeds its biocapacity, there is a biocapacity deficit in that region.
-The region has an “ecological deficit” when the demand for the goods and services that the land and seas can produce is greater than what the region’s ecosystems can regenerate.
-If, however, the carbon footprint of a region is smaller than its biocapacity, that means that the people there consume less than their biosphere regenerates and absorbs.
-Then we speak of an “ecological credit”.
-With this way of visualising ecological debtors and creditors, the Global Footprint Network intends to initiate a dialogue on the increasing importance of biocapacity.
-In the installation, the map distinguishes between the high standard of living in the Global North and the lower standard in the South, but this particular scale reverses the usual roles: The South does relatively well here, while the footprint of the Global North is significantly larger than its biocapacity.
+Woven Chronicle is a collection of wall drawings that Kallat has been realising since 2011 with diverse content.
+This iteration shows the impact of human activity on the environment using a colour code to represent the ecological footprint of each country.
+The ecological footprint is determined here by how much land and water a population requires to produce the resources it consumes, and by the rate at which the waste generated in the process can be naturally recycled to produce new resources.
+When a population’s ecological footprint exceeds its biocapacity, it results in a biocapacity deficit in that region, signifying an “ecological deficit”.
+This occurs when the demand for goods and services that the land and seas can produce is greater than what the region’s ecosystems can regenerate.
+If, however, the carbon footprint of a region is smaller than its biocapacity, that means that the people there consume less resources than their biosphere regenerates and absorbs.
+This is referred to as an “ecological credit”.
+Through this visualization of ecological debtors and creditors, the Global Footprint Network aims to stimulate a dialogue about the growing significance of biocapacity.
+In the installation, the map distinguishes between the high standard of living in the Global North and the comparatively lower standard in the South.
+Interestingly, this particular scale reverses the conventional roles as it reveals that the South is performing relatively well in terms of biocapacity, while the Global North exhibits a significantly larger ecological footprint in comparison to its biocapacity.

 reference: colour coded map